App version: 0.1.0

 How Do Short-Term Small Business Loans Work?

-Small business loans are designed for business owners who need money because they don't have cash on hand to cover an immediate expense or set of expenses.Like other types of loans, short-term business loans start with an application.
-If approved, the borrower receives funding from the lender and pays back what they borrow over time.
-Short-term business loans can take a few different forms (as we’ll discuss below), like a credit line, cash advance, or traditional loan.
+Small business loans are designed for business owners who need cash to cover an immediate expense or set of expenses.Like other types of loans, short-term business loans start with an application.
+If approved, the borrower receives funding from the lender and pays back what they borrow over time, typically from three months to seven years.
+Short-term business loans can take a few different forms (as we’ll discuss below), like a credit line, cash advance, or traditional term loan.

 What Are Short-Term Business Loans Used for?

-Small businesses often choose short-term financing to cover small or urgent purchases.
-But it can be used for the following short-term lending purposes:
+Small businesses often choose short-term financing to cover small or urgent expenses, including:

 • Working capital: Cover short-term debts and day-to-day expenses